RobertFischer/JQuery-PeriodicalUpdater/README.md

         type: 'text',           // response type - text, xml, json, etc.  See $.ajax config options
         maxCalls: 0,            // maximum number of calls.
 0 = no limit.
         autoStop: 0,            // automatically stop requests after this many returns of the same data.
 0 = disabled.
-				cookie: {},							// configuration for the cookie
+        cookie: {},             // configuration for the timeout-storing cookie
         verbose: 0              // Sets the console logging verbosity: 0=none, 1=some, 2=all
     }, function(remoteData, success, xhr, handle) {
         // Process the new data (only called when there was a change)